10 Things to Do in Naples Italy | An Essential City Guide

 10) Have a Drink Next to the Open Ruins in Piazza Bellini

-Piazza Bellini is a popular hangout for locals as it has many different open-air bars and can get lively on the weekend.
+Piazza Bellini is one of the best places to visit in Naples.
+This square is a popular hangout for locals as it has many open-air bars and can get lively on the weekend.
 So visit here if you want to let your hair down and enjoy a drink in a district buzzing with atmosphere.

-In addition, you can view the ancient ruins that are in the centre of the square, although these aren’t very well maintained.
-Nevertheless, if you want to experience the more cosmopolitan side of Napoli, NA, then pop to Pizza Bellini for a few hours.
+In addition, you can view the ancient ruins in the centre of the square, although these could be better maintained.
+Nevertheless, if you want to experience the more cosmopolitan side of Napoli, NA, then pop to Piazza Bellini for a few hours.

-You might also find the following guides useful:
+You might also find the following guides helpful:

 - Visiting Capri Island in a day